rwblickhan/astro-rwblickhan.org/src/content/essays/strange-things-about-melbourne.md

 ## Licensed & BYO

 Most restaurants in Melbourne prominently advertised themselves as “Licensed & BYO”, i.e. they have a liquor license but you can also bring your own, which seemed to be mostly for wine bottles.
 I can’t say I’ve ever considering bringing my own alcohol to a restaurant in the Bay Area; I’m genuinely not sure if that’s even legal.
+(Update after more thought: fancy restaurants offer this for wine bottles in San Francisco, usually with a "corkage fee".
+That said, it's rarely advertised nearly as prominently as it is in Melbourne.)

 Restaurants in Toronto and, if I recall correctly, Vancouver often had similar wording, either on their doors or on their menus.
 Theoretically, restaurants in San Francisco require a liquor license — for instance, Bissap Baobab in the Mission only recently managed to [get a license](https://www.sfchronicle.com/food/restaurants/article/bissap-baobab-bar-drinks-18326699.php) after months of trying — but I can’t recall it ever being mentioned explicitly.
 I’ll certainly be on the lookout for that.